Skip to main contentSkip to main content

 A Powerful Combination: Lifestyle Changes and sleepSEE® Ortho-K

-Lifestyle changes are a critical piece of the puzzle, but for many children, they aren’t enough to halt the progression of myopia.
+Lifestyle changes are a critical piece of the puzzle, but for many children, they aren’t enough to slow the progression of myopia.
 This is where modern myopia control comes in.
-At my practice, we specialize in sleepSEE®, a non-surgical, FDA-approved method that uses custom-designed ortho-k lenses to gently reshape the cornea overnight.
+At my practice, we specialize in sleepSEE®, a non-surgical method that uses custom-designed ortho-k lenses to gently reshape the cornea overnight.
+Ortho-k is an FDA-cleared modality.
 Your child wears the lenses while they sleep and enjoys clear vision all day long without the need for glasses or daytime contacts.

-When you combine these powerful lenses with healthy lifestyle habits—more outdoor time, better screen habits, proper near-work distances—you get the most effective protection possible.
-It’s not about choosing one or the other; it’s about creating a comprehensive strategy.
+When you combine these powerful lenses with healthy lifestyle habits—more outdoor time, better screen habits

 Free Download